getodk/collect/README.md

 ## Changes in the Field Task fork

-The following changes from the ODK implementation will need to be merged and then tested before releasing a new version.
+The following changes from the upstream implementation will need to be merged and then tested before releasing a new version that includes upstream updates/

 *  Login Page.
 *  One touch synchronisation